 She nodded when I told her I hadn’t seen them, turned and looked around the room, then took another big swig of beer.
 She always drank the first couple as though she were trying to catch up to something.
-It sort of bothered me.
+It kinda bothered me.
 She loved beer and I could hardly tolerate it.
 She’d drink a lot at one of these things, getting louder and louder as the night progressed, until I could finally persuade her to leave.
-I, other hand, not liking beer and frequently being the one who was driving, didn’t drink at all, and this was one of the main reasons these things annoyed me to the extent they did.
+On the other hand, I, not liking beer and frequently being the one who was driving, didn’t drink at all, and this was one of the main reasons these things annoyed me to the extent they did.

 I’d let her hand me a cup of beer when she got one so I’d look like I was drinking.
 Holding it like that, no one would be encouraging me to go get a cup.
 I’d hold this one until it was time to leave.

 She took another big gulp, draining the cup, then turned to look at the kegs.
 “I’ll be right back.
 Yours okay?” she shouted at me.
 She barely waited for me to respond.
 She didn’t expect me to need another yet; this was a conversation we’d had plenty of times before in this situation.

 I assured her I was fine as she was walking away, headed over to get a refill.
 I waited, and soon she was back.